jordankittle/react-gallery/README.md

 # React Gallery - Jordan Kittle's Treehouse FSJS Techdegree Project 7
 This is a project for Treehouse's Full Stack JavaScript Techdegree that will use React to create an image gallery.
+Please note you will need to add your own config.js file with Flikr apiKey in the src folder.

 # Getting Started with Create React App